How to Win the Eurojackpot According to Math

 Remember that buying tickets is the only way to increase your odds of winning.
 However, buying tickets randomly is not an effective method.
 Mathematically speaking, a lottery wheel gives you the mathematical advantage of trapping the winning numbers.

 As a player, you must learn how to win the Eurojackpot.
-The best way to do this is to use the Lotterycodex templates as your guide and make informed choices.
+Use the Lotterycodex templates as your guide for making informed choices.

-Look at the following Lotterycodex prediction of how a Eurojackpot game will behave over time:
+Look at how a Eurojackpot game will behave over time:

 Based on the above table, template #1 dominates the Eurojackpot game, and according to the law of large numbers, template #1 will continue to show dominance even after 5000 draws.